retrography/data-management/outline.md

 ### Session 15 - Feb.
 24
 ## Workshop 1: Project Kickstart

-Discussing The Project: Project mini-presentations (2-3 minutes pergroup).
-No particular preparation needed.

 Deliverable: Submit one-page description of your project and register your group

+Commands: `USE`, `CREATE DATABASE`, `DROP DATABASE`

+Activities:

+- Setting up an AWS server if the group needs common space
+- Discussing the project - Project mini-presentations (2-3 minutes pergroup).
+One slide needed.

 ***